gian-solo/gian-solo.github.io/_posts/2019-01-30-got-laid-off-rockstar-do-these-next.md

 journeys in building a successful rock magazine from the ground up and pushed me to express my most inner feelings when songwriting for my band.
 We all have ideas about getting rich or wealthy.
 But some of us actually have an idea that will make you rich and wealthy but how will you ever know if you don't take a risk and try out your idea(s)?
 This could be the blessing in disguise that you've been praying for.
 This could be the financial freedom you've dreamed of.
-Take the risk and give your idea and chance.
+Take the risk and give your idea a chance.
 Do you.
+Maybe this is the moment where everything changes!

 Other things to remember?
 - Get stuff off your computer
 - Get full details from HR
+- Check all unemployment benefits and begin paperwork
 - It's business and it's unforgiving